tmorin/ceb/book/elements/AttributePropagationBuilder.md

 # AttributePropagationBuilder

+> The builder is bundled in the NPM package [@tmorin/ceb-elements-builders](https://www.npmjs.com/package/@tmorin/ceb-elements-builders).

 The builder handles the propagation of an attribute's values to embedded elements.
 That means, each time the attribute is mutated, the mutation is propagated to selected child nodes.

-Its usage is cover by the reference documentation: [AttributePropagationBuilder](../api/classes/_tmorin_ceb_elements_builders.AttributePropagationBuilder.html).
-It's part of the [@tmorin/ceb-elements-builders](https://www.npmjs.com/package/@tmorin/ceb-elements-builders) package.

 ## Challenge yourself